allevo/seqflow-js/packages/website/src/pages/GetStarted_2splitComponents.md

 In the next guide, we will learn how to handle user interactions.

 :::next:::
-{"label": "Learn how to handle events", "next": "/get-started/refresh-quote"}
+{"label": "Refresh the quote", "next": "/get-started/refresh-quote"}
 :::end-next:::